kweku-baiden/demo-repo/README.md

-# Demo-repo
+# Demo.
-this folder is for practice
+this folder is for practice.